 Zonobiome V cannot be sharply delimited; it is a transition zone between the tropical-subtropical (ZB I - III) and the typically temperate areas (ZB IV, VI, VII).
 However, it covers too large an area to be treated solely as an ecotone.

 The climate is a typical transitional climate, which can be very different, but is generally quite mild.
 The ecological climate diagrams (◘ Fig. H-1 and ◘ Fig. H-2) show the wide range of variation.
-Two subzonobiomes can be distinguished:
+Two main subzonobiomes can be distinguished:

 The very humid sZB V(s) with rain throughout the year, with heavier summer rains, so with some minimum in the cool season.
 The main vegetation season is always humid and muggy because of the high temperature.
 These areas are mostly on the eastern sides of the continents about between the 30th and 35th degrees in the southern and northern hemispheres, and are under the influence of trade or monsoon winds.
 During the cool season, temperatures already drop quite low, light frosts may occur, but a cold season with temperatures below 0 °C is absent (► Fig. H-1); however, winter is already a dormant season for vegetation.

-To sZB V(s) can be placed most of the east coast of Australia, most of New Zealand, the southwestern states of the United States, the southeast corner of Brazil and Uruguay, the southern coastal strip in South Africa, much of central China, the southern half of Japan, and southeastern Korea.
+To sZB V(s) can be placed most of the E coast of Australia, most of New Zealand, the SW states of the United States, the SE corner of Brazil and Uruguay, the Scoastal strip in South Africa, much of C China, the S half of Japan, and SE Korea.

 The other sZB V(w) is predominantly bound to the western sides of the continents, somewhat further poleward to 40° latitude, i.e. somewhat shifted with respect to the first sZB V(s); it mostly adjoins the humid subzonobiome of ZB IV, where, indeed, winter rains predominate, but the summer drought is largely absent (► Fig. H-2).
 Both subzonobiomes are characterized by lauriphyllous tree species and/or large-growing conifers, each often rich in relict forms from the Tertiary.

-The sZB V(w) may include small parts of the northwestern USA and southwestern Canada, the west coast areas of Chile including and north of Chiloe Island, small parts of northern Portugal and northwestern Spain, the southeastern coast of the Black Sea (Colchis) and the southern coast of the Caspian Sea (Hyrcania).
+The sZB V(w) may include small parts of the NW USA and SW Canada, the W coast areas of Chile including and N of Chiloe Island, small parts of N Portugal and NW Spain, the SE coast of the Black Sea (Colchis) and the S coast of the Caspian Sea (Hyrcania).
 The isolated laurel forests of Macaronesia can also be included.

-On the eastern sides of the continents, as a result of the trade winds or monsoon winds, we are dealing with an almost continuous series from zonobiome II via a humid subtropical zonoecotone II/V to zonobiome V and via a zonoecotone V/VI to zonobiome VI.
+On the E sides of the continents, as a result of the trade or monsoon winds, we are dealing with an almost continuous series from zonobiome II via a humid subtropical ZE II/V to ZB V and via a ZE V/VI to ZB VI.
 This is realized at several regions, and they are often species-rich transition areas, but also densely populated.

 ◘ Fig. H-1 Climate diagrams of the very humid sZB V(s) with rain in all seasons or especially in summer (Kanazawa in Japan; East London in South Africa; Invercargill in New Zealand; and Tallahassee in Florida, USA; Paso de los Toros in Uruguay and Brisbane in eastern Australia).

-◘ Fig. H-2 Climate diagrams of sZB V(w) with rain at all seasons or a small maximum in winter (Khoramabad on the Caspian Sea, Iran; Queimadas in Madeira; Samtredia in the Colchis region in Georgia; and Temuco in central Chile; Tillamook in NW USA, Washington and Cap Leeuwin SW Australia - the latter is ZÖ IV/V).
+◘ Fig. H-2 Climate diagrams of sZB V(w) with rain at all seasons or a small maximum in winter (Khoramabad on the Caspian Sea, Iran; Queimadas in Madeira; Samtredia in the Colchis region in Georgia; and Temuco in central Chile; Tillamook in NW USA, Washington and Cap Leeuwin SW Australia - the latter is ZE IV/V).